timlucasss/timlucasss/README.md

 # About This Repository

 This repository does not contain the full Kompii codebase (the project is private).
-Instead, it highlights selected code snippets and technical concepts to demonstrate my approach and skills.
+Instead, it highlights selected code snippets and technical concepts to demonstrate my approach.

 ---